gmarzot/aiomoqt-python/README.md

 ## Overview

-This package aims to faithfully implement the [MoQT Specification](https://moq-wg.github.io/moq-transport/draft-ietf-moq-transport.html) (currently **draft-08**).
-It is desinged and intended to satisfy a variety of use-cases to operate as a test tool, faciliate education, and adoption of the protocol.
-It is also designed to support a variety of production use cases (TBD).
+This package implements the [MoQT Specification](https://moq-wg.github.io/moq-transport/draft-ietf-moq-transport.html) (currently **draft-08**).
+It is desinged for general use as an MoQT client and server library.
+The architecture is based on [asyncio](https://pypi.org/project/asyncio/), and extends the [aioquic](https://pypi.org/project/aioquic/) protocol.
+Currently most MoQT control messages are parsed and serialized.

 ### Featurtes

-- A session protocol class maintaining an MoQT message registry for control message types.
 - Serialization and deserialization of messages and data streams.
+- A session protocol class with MoQT message registry.
 - An extensible API allowing custom handlers for responses and incoming messages.
 - Support for both asynchronous and synchronous calls using the `wait_response` flag.